 So if your iPhone, iPad, or iPod has problems with installation, communication, connectivity, camera, and battery or power, check out this guide first and see if you can solve the problem on your own.

-We’re updating this article daily, so if your problem isn’t listed, please add it to the comments section.
+We’re updating this article regularly, so if your problem isn’t listed, please add it to the comments section.

 Please share your favorite tips, tricks, and tune-ups or send your comments with screenshots, etc. to [email protected]

-Apple included a list of the problems that iOS 13.1 and iOS 13.1.1 are designed to fix in their respective release notes.
+Apple included a list of the problems that these minor updates are designed to fix in their respective release notes.

-Are you still experiencing these problems on iPadOS or iOS 13.1.1?
+Are you still experiencing these problems on iPadOS or iOS even after a minor update?
 Let us know what’s going on in the comments!

 How to fix iOS 13 and iPadOS install errors and problems